ashleyyvonne/dac-purple-teaming-workshop/Shared-Instance-Lab-Guide.md

     ```

-9. Finally, let's improve this detection by setting a threshold for this alert in the "Optional Fields" menu , so we only get an alert triggered if there are 5 failed logins within a 15 minute interval.
+13. Finally, let's improve this detection by scrolling back to "Optional Fields" and adding a threshold for this alert, so we only get an alert triggered if there are 5 failed logins within a 15 minute interval.
 ![Threshold and depduplication](/img/depuplication.png)

 ___________________________________________________